Gunfire heard as huge fire breaks out at Iran’s notorious Evin prison amid protests

 Riots have also broken out in prisons, with clashes reported between inmates and guards in Lakan prison in the northern province of Gilan recently.

-Iranian authorities have dismissed the unrest as plot perpetrated by the west, without providing evidence.
+Iranian authorities have dismissed the unrest as a plot perpetrated by the West, without providing evidence.

 The government by arresting activists and protest organisers, reprimanding Iranian celebrities for voicing support, even confiscating their passports, and using live ammunition, tear gas and sound bombs to disperse crowds, leading to deaths.